funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--dots`
 """"""""""""""

-Activate or disables the display of dots or other characters when we skip the test of a subjec.
+Activate or disables the display of dots or other characters when we skip the test of a subject.

 **Default value:** :code:`False`